 YakAttack CellBlok Kayak Battery Box

-This updated version of the CellBlok [CLB-1002] is new for fall 2020 and features an injection-molded construction compared to the original model.
+This updated CellBlok version features an injection-molded construction compared to the original model.
 The change in material has resulted in a 25% weight reduction and we also increased the size of the cable wraps to accommodate the larger wires used in today's fish finders.
 The YakAttack CellBlok is the answer to a versatile and simplistic way to add a fish finder to your kayak.
 This is a kayak battery box that can be easily mounted and removed from a kayak which provides you with a quick and easy way to put a fish finder on different yaks.
 Take it ice fishing as a depth finder, on your boat, or a second kayak!
 This is the best kayak battery box for fish finders that you can buy!

 Key features and benefits: